linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part1.rst

 The general file system model
 =============================

-The general file system model, to which any implemented file system needs to be reduced, consists of several well-defined entities: :c:type:`superblock`, :c:type:`inode`, :c:type:`file`, and :c:type:`dentry`.
+The general file system model, to which any implemented file system needs to be reduced, consists of several well-defined entities: :c:type:`superbloc`, :c:type:`inode`, :c:type:`file`, and :c:type:`dentry`.
 These entities are file system metadata (they contain information about data or other metadata).

 Model entities interact using some VFS or kernel subsystems: dentry cache, inode cache, buffer cache.